 This is an approach to Tango Milonguero technique that draws on insights from somatic movement practices.
-It takes as a starting point the idea that tango is an improvised form and that, as argued by Steve Paxton (the creator of Contact Improvisation) you can’t learn improvised dancing by learning set patterns, steps, or movements.
-Investigating into the foundational skills for improvisation in tango dancing my proposal is that you should begin by learning the basic concepts of integrated movement as it relates to tango dancing.
-This is what Steve Paxton proposes for Contact Improvisation training and following him it is what I propose for Tango Milonguero.
-The foundational training (which I call the ABCD Method) consists of explorations or ‘movement puzzles’ that reveal the underlying structure of movement that enables you to discover movements or “steps” experientially through improvisation.
+It takes as a starting point the idea that tango is an improvised form and that, as argued by Steve Paxton, the creator of Contact Improvisation, you can’t learn improvised dancing by learning set patterns of steps or movements.
+Steve Paxton proposes that the foundational skills for improvisation you should begin by learning the basic concepts of integrated movement and this is what I propose for Tango Milonguero.
+The foundational training which I call the ABCD Method consists of explorations or movement puzzles that reveal the underlying structure of movement that enables you to discover movements or steps experientially through improvisation.

 The history of somatic movement can be traced to F.M.
 Alexander who discovered that the primary control in posture and thereby in all efficient movement is the head-neck relation.
 He found that poor posture due to tension in the neck negatively affects all movement and bodily functioning.
 Subsequently Moshe Feldenkrais extended this insight to the central operation of the spine in integrated movement.
 The Feldenkrais Method has been utilised in movement training for dance and Steve Paxton extended these ideas as a basis for improvised dancing in Contact Improvisation.*